Dungvmse184404/HotelManagement/README.md

 This is my personal project – a Windows desktop application for hotel booking management, built mainly to pass the course 😄

-> **Note:** This app is still under development.
+> **Note:** This app is under development.
 Some features may not work or are incomplete.
-I'm working on it!
+I'm still working on it!

----

 ## 🛠️ Technologies Used